The Nutrisystem Dining Out GuideArticle posted in: Nutrisystem

-So whether you’re heading out to dinner tonight or going out to catch a movie, we’ve got you covered.
+So whether you’re heading out to dinner tonight or going out to catch a movie, we’ve got you covered with healthy restaurant options.

 Or, if you already know where you’re heading for dinner tonight, click on the appropriate restaurant type below to find out what to order and what to skip.
 Helpful hint: Click on the restaurant type to read the full guide.

 The danger starts with the tortilla chips which come to your table almost faster than your server.
 Like many Mexican foods, they’re fried, loaded with calories and way too easy to eat.

 To avoid temptation, ask the server to take them away and ask for an order of veggies, like celery sticks, to dip in the healthy and delicious low-calorie salsa.
 Guacamole?
 Sure, have some, but don’t overdo.
 While it contains healthy avocado, a good source of monounsaturated fat, a three-ounce serving can range anywhere from 135 calories to more than 300 calories, according to the United States Department of Agriculture.